zs-barnes/sicp-exercises/chapter1.md

     (combiner (term a)
               (accumulate combiner null-value term (next a) next b))))
 ```
-Here is an example test for the accumulate function:
+Example test for the accumulate function:
 ```
 1 ]=> (accumulate + 0 cube 1 inc 10)